Blog

 Sign up for school webinars.

-Often, schools will offer online information sessions and/or online webinars.
+Often, schools will offer online information sessions and/or webinars.
 For example, check out this list of virtual admissions events at Harvard Business School.
-Likewise, some programs post recordings of previous online events; see this list of past Columbia Business School webinars, for instance.
+Likewise, some programs post recordings of previous online events, such as this list of past Columbia Business School webinars.

 Tap into your network.